Moët & Chandon Champagne Brut Impérial

 Hachette

-"The House's iconic cuvée since 1869, it is THE best-selling Champagne in the world."
+“The House’s signature cuvée since 1869, it is THE best-selling Champagne in the world”

-Brut Impérial champagne is the House's most accomplished and universal expression.
-It incorporates all the diversity of the grape varieties, all the richness of the terroirs and harvests to reveal the full complexity and complementarity of the three grape varieties that compose it.
+Brut Impérial champagne is the House’s most accomplished and universal expression.
+It embodies the full diversity of the grape varieties, the richness of the terroirs, and the harvests, fully revealing the complexity and harmony of the three grape varieties that make it up.

 Eye